satish-annigeri/rcdesign/README.rst

 The rectangular beam section class is inherited from rectangular beam section class.
 Similarly, it should be possible to compose beams, columns as a collection of sections and a structure as a collection of beams and columns.

 The package is in early development and is yet to undergo systematic testing.
+There is no documentation at the current time.